Code compliance certificate

 The owner or agent must apply for a code compliance certificate as soon as practicable after all building work is completed.

 Note: the application form must be signed by the owner or their authorised agent.
 Please ensure all information on the application is complete and correct.

 Council has 20 working days in which to decide whether to issue, or refuse to issue, a CCC.
 If we need more information, you will receive notification by email requesting further information or clarification.
 The 20-day clock is suspended until this information is provided.

-If Council isn't satisfied that the building work complies with the consented documents, we will write to you to advise we will refuse to issue the code compliance certificate.
+If Council isn't satisfied that the building work complies with the building consent, we will write to you to advise we will refuse to issue the code compliance certificate.
 If your application is declined, you can reapply once you have addressed any areas of non-compliance.

 If Council refuses to issue a CCC, and if you consider this is not justified, you can apply to the Ministry of Business, Innovation & Employment for a determination –details on their website www.building.govt.nz